Hubs-Foundation/hubs-docs/README.md

 ```

 Please **do not remove** or skip this header.
 The `id` should be unique, and the `description` is required.
+If the description contains a colon, the description should be wrapped in quotes.

 ---